FaceCloak: Learning to Protect Face Templates: INTRODUCTION

 \section{INTRODUCTION}

-\textbf{Motivation.} Face recognition systems (FRS) are susceptible to various forms of attacks from motivated adversaries~\cite{BTS_1, BTS_2, handbook}.
-Template inversion attacks attempt to invert a given face template, typically produced using a deep neural feature extraction model, to recover its corresponding original face image~\cite{masq, nbnet, Ahmad2022, dong2023}.
-In order to carry out such an attack, the adversary requires access to the target template, and either white-box or black-box access to the feature extractor model.
-An inverted template can pose multiple concerns: the adversary can then use the original biometric sample to generate system-specific templates for unauthorized access to multiple services (banking, phone, medical records etc.).
-Moreover, the adversary can deduce protected attributes such as gender, age, and ethnicity of the target, raising privacy concerns.
+\textbf{Motivation.} Face recognition systems (FRS) are susceptible to various forms of attacks by motivated adversaries~\cite{BTS_1, BTS_2, handbook}.
+Template inversion attacks attempt to invert a given face template, typically produced using a deep neural feature extraction model, to recover its original face image~\cite{masq, nbnet, Ahmad2022, dong2023}.
+In order to carry out such an attack, the adversary requires access to the target template and either white-box or black-box access to the feature extractor model.
+An inverted template can pose multiple concerns: the adversary can then use the original biometric sample to generate system-specific templates for unauthorized access to multiple services (banking, phone, medical records, etc.).
+In addition, the adversary can deduce protected attributes such as the gender, age, and ethnicity of the target, raising privacy concerns.
 Some well-known face template inversion methods that use generative models are NbNet, StyleGAN-inversion and Arc2Face~\cite{nbnet, GANInv, Arc2face}.
 Template-level attacks are not new, but lately, novel attacks are emerging with higher diversity and increased attack success due to three factors: {(i) rapid surge of IoT devices connecting users to \textit{remote applications} (mobile banking, online interview)}; {(ii) widespread deployment of \textit{biometric authentication} for easy access (Apple FaceID, Google Pay using Face Unlock)}; {(iii) a gamut of \textit{open-source generative tools} that can instantly simulate realistic looking synthetic media, thus attracting the attention of malicious agents (diffusion models, LLMs).}

-As a result, biometric template protection schemes are a recommended security measure in real-world FRS deployments~\cite{BTPSurvey}.
-Most template protection schemes are based on either semantic feature transformations of the given template~\cite{Trans_1, Trans_2, polyprotect}, or cryptographic encryption schemes~\cite{HE_1, HE_2, hers, BTASHE}, or hybrid approaches.
+As a result, biometric template protection schemes are recommended security measures in real-world FRS deployments~\cite{BTPSurvey}.
+Most template protection schemes are based on semantic feature transformations of the given template~\cite{Trans_1, Trans_2, polyprotect}, or cryptographic encryption schemes~\cite{HE_1, HE_2, hers, BTASHE}, or hybrid approaches.
 However, all such schemes suffer from performance-security trade-offs or can leak sensitive attributes~\cite{Poly_FE}.

 \textbf{Our approach.} In this work, we propose \textsc{FaceCloak}, a novel framework that protects a given face template in a manner that is resistant to face reconstruction. \textsc{FaceCloak} strategically {learns} to combine a set of disruptor templates to shield the original underlying template while preserving biometric utility.
 Intuitively, we formulate the problem of generating the protected template as a binary vector for \textit{each} unprotected face template, similar to generating deep hash codes for image retrieval~\cite{DHN}.
 This requires learning a \textit{unique} hash (binary vector) which will be computationally difficult to invert (mitigate inversion) while maintaining intra-class variations (biometric retention).